Immunofluorescence images

 ## The Hilbert signed measure, convolved with an exponential kernel

-from multipers.ml.convolutions import convolution_signed_measures
+from multipers.filtrations.density import convolution_signed_measures

 img_grid = mp.grids.compute_grid(smh, strategy="regular", resolution=200)